 If you have selected one of the priority methods of service, it is highly unlikely that you will receive a decision within the advertised priority standards.
 You will not be issued with a refund if an application cannot be processed within the advertised time periods due to credibility checks.

-You will be asked about your previous studies both in the UK and elsewhere, your course at the University of Westminster and your reasons for wanting to study in the UK.
-You will be asked about why you chose the course at the University of Westminster instead of other similar courses available at other institutions in the UK and in your home country.
+You will be asked about your previous studies, both in the UK and elsewhere, your course at the University of Westminster, and your reasons for wanting to study in the UK.
+You may also be asked why you chose your course at the University of Westminster instead of similar courses offered by other institutions in the UK or in your home country.

-The Home Office will want to be satisfied that you are a genuine student, that you know about your course and the University, that you genuinely have the necessary funds to pay for your studies and living costs and that your English language ability is at the correct level.
+UK Visas and Immigration (UKVI) will want to be satisfied that you are a genuine student, that you understand your course and the University, that you have the necessary funds to pay for your studies and living costs, and that your English language ability meets the required standard.

 The interview process for students applying from inside the UK